undrafted/evem/README.md

 const clickCallback = ({ from }: ThisCBData) => {
   alert(`clicked from ${from}!`);
 };
-// adding a callback listener
+// adding a callback
 emitter.on(CLICK_EVENT, clickCallback);

-// removing a callback listener emitter.on(CLICK_EVENT, clickCallback);

-// emitting an event (anywhere, outside of your app probably...) myButton.addEventListener("click", () => {
+// emitting an event (anywhere, outside of your app, probably...) myButton.addEventListener("click", () => {
   const data: ThisCBData = { from: "me" };
   emitter.emit(CLICK_EVENT, data);
 });

+// removing a callback
+emitter.removeOn(CLICK_EVENT, clickCallback);
 ```

 ### Bridge